Maui’s Coral Reefs: 7 Ways to Help

 Raw Love Sunscreen – Maui-made, reef-friendly, 100 percent natural, 35 SPF.
 Apply often! |

-6. Stay up to date on legislation surrounding ocean conservation.
+6. Stay up to date with legislation

 Senator Corey Booker (D-NJ), Shelley Moore Capito (R-WV), and three House Representatives introduced the bipartisan Shark Fin Elimination Act of 2017.
 Call your local Senator and Representatives in favor of passing future legislation like this.